ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 Let's look at a few scenarios:

 * Alice sends Bob the message ***"Attack at dawn!"***.

-    ***Q:***&nbsp;&nbsp;Having sent this message, should Alice simply go ahead and attack at dawn?
+    ***Q:***&nbsp;&nbsp;Having sent this message, should Alice simply go ahead and attack at dawn?<br>
     ***A:***&nbsp;&nbsp;No, because she has no way of knowing that Bob has even received the message, let alone agreed to it.

     If Alice attacks on her own, there is a significant chance of defeat, so she should wait for Bob's confirmation that he has agreed to the plan.

 * Let's now say that Bob has received the message, agreed to it, and sent a confirmation back saying *"Yes, we attack at dawn!"*.

-    ***Q:***&nbsp;&nbsp;Should Bob now go ahead and attack at dawn?
+    ***Q:***&nbsp;&nbsp;Should Bob now go ahead and attack at dawn?<br>
     ***A:***&nbsp;&nbsp;No!
 Because he does not know that Alice has received his confirmation &mdash; again, a lone attack would be very risky.

 * Let's then say that Alice receives Bob's agreement to attack at dawn - is this good enough for Alice to launch an attack?
 No, because Bob doesn't know that Alice knows that he's agreed to attack...

     And this is all getting very silly and sounds like good material for a Monty Python sketch!

-As it turns out, it has been proven impossible to eliminate 100% of the uncertainty inherent in systems where communication reliability cannot be guaranteed.
+As it turns out, in systems where communication reliability cannot be guaranteed, it has been proven impossible to completely eliminate all uncertainty.

 ### Indeterminacy of the Omission Model